PrestaShop/docs/modules/concepts/hooks/list-of-hooks/displayAdminOrderTop.md

 ---
-menuTitle: displayAdminOrder
+menuTitle: displayAdminOrderTop
 Title: displayAdminOrder
 hidden: true
-hookTitle: Display new elements in the Back Office, tab AdminOrder
+hookTitle: Display new elements in the Back Office, top of Order page
 files:
   - src/PrestaShopBundle/Resources/views/Admin/Sell/Order/Order/view.html.twig
 locations:
   - back office
 type: display
 hookAliases:
- - adminOrder
 hasExample: true
 ---

 # Hook displayAdminOrder

-Aliases:
- - adminOrder

 ## Information

 {{% notice tip %}}
-**Display new elements in the Back Office, tab AdminOrder:**
+**Display new elements in the Back Office, top of Order page:**

-This hook launches modules when the AdminOrder tab is displayed in the Back Office
+This hook launches modules when the Order is displayed in the Back Office
 {{% /notice %}}

 Hook locations: